w3f/polkadot-wiki/docs/general/contributing.md

 ## Helping With Translations

-:::caution Currently the Wiki is being reorgnaized and updated, during this time we will not be prioritizing translations. :::
+:::caution Currently the Wiki is being reorganized and updated, during this time we will not be prioritizing translations. :::

 The Wiki's default language is _English_, though, there is a desire to translate the Wiki in as many